Mets respond to Cohen tweet with 12-inning win over Giants

 Michael Conforto also had an RBI for the Mets.
 Lamonte Wade Jr. and Tommy La Stella recorded RBIs for San Francisco.

+“It was a tough day for the middle of our lineup and some of the core pieces that have carried us,” Giants manager Gabe Kapler said.
+“Sometimes you’re going to have those days.
+I thought their pitchers made some good pitches throughout.”

-The Giants used eight relievers, who combined for 10 2/3 innings after starter Anthony DeSclafani exited with right ankle discomfort in the top of the second.
+San Francisco used eight relievers, who combined for 10 2/3 innings after starter Anthony DeSclafani exited with right ankle discomfort in the top of the second.

 New York starter Tylor Megill pitched six innings, allowing just one run.
 Jeurys Familia (7-3) surrendered an unearned run in the 11th but still got the win.